 Enter your username and password

-9. A Remote Desktop Connection dialog box will display with details of the Certificate of the computer you are connecting to.
+11. You may see a certificate warning showing details of the computer you are connecting to.
 Select Yes to continue.

 Accept the certificate

-1. Visit the App store and sign in if you are not signed in already.
-Search for Microsoft Remote Desktop, click the cloud icon to download the app.
+1. Open the App Store and sign in if required.
+Search for Microsoft Remote Desktop and select the cloud icon to download the app.

-2. Open the application once the download has completed.
-The app will install to your Applications directory.
+2. Once the download has completed, open the application.
+The app will install to your Applications folder.

 Permissions on macOS